How to create a Carrier Management Strategy in 10 steps?

 Roughly speaking, we know which clothes are worn in which season.

-Then, by checking the upcoming weather we roughly know for the coming week which jacket fits best.
-And whether to wear hat and gloves...
-And most important, by following the forecasts it becomes very unlikely to end up in a snow avalanche wearing swimming trunks.
+Then, by checking the upcoming weather, we will roughly know which jacket fits best for the coming week.
+And whether to wear a hat and gloves...
+Most importantly, by following the forecasts, it becomes very unlikely that people will end up in a snow avalanche wearing swimming trunks.

-The same applies to transport, only the transport seasons and weather are controlled by different factors and thus behave differently.
+The same applies to transport; only the transport seasons are controlled by different factors.

 Long story short